-- (a) Financial Statements.
-See page F-1 for an index of the financial statements included in the registration statement. - (b) Exhibit Index.
+(a) Financial Statements.
+See page F-1 for an index of the financial statements included in the registration statement.

+(b) Exhibit Index.

-Exhibit No. Document 1.1† Form of Underwriting Agreement.
-3.1† Articles of Incorporation of AFC Gamma, Inc. 3.2† Form of Articles of Amendment and Restatement of AFC Gamma, Inc. 3.3† Bylaws of AFC Gamma, Inc., as currently in effect.
-3.4† Form of Amended and Restated Bylaws of AFC Gamma, Inc., to be effective upon completion of this offering.
-4.1† Form of Common Stock Certificate of the Registrant.
-5.1† Opinion of Venable LLP 8.1† Opinion of O'Melveny & Myers LLP with respect to tax matters.
-10.1† Amended and Restated Management Agreement, January 14, 2021 by and between AFC Gamma, Inc. and AFC Management, LLC.
-10.2† Form of Indemnification Agreement between the Registrant and each of its directors and officers.
-10.3† Form of Indemnification Agreement between Registrant and each of the Investment Committee members.
-10.4† Form of Registration Rights Agreement, by and among AFC Gamma, Inc. and the holders thereto.
-10.5§† 2020 Stock Incentive Plan 10.6† Secured Revolving Credit Agreement, dated August 18, 2020, by and among AFC Gamma, Inc., as borrower, AFC Finance, LLC, as agent, and AFC Finance, LLC and Jonathan Kalikow, as lenders.
-10.7† Syndication Letter Agreement, dated February 14, 2021, by and between AFC Gamma, Inc. and AFC Management, LLC, relating to the Term Sheet 1 Credit Facility.
-10.8† Syndication Letter Agreement, dated February 22, 2021, by and among AFC Gamma, Inc., AFC Management, LLC and AFC Investments, LLC, relating to the Term Sheet 1 Credit Facility.
-21.1† List of Subsidiaries of the Registrant.
-23.1 Consent of CohnReznick LLP, independent registered public accounting firm.
-23.2† Consent of Venable LLP (included in Exhibit 5.1).
-23.4† Consent of O'Melveny & Myers (included in Exhibit 8.1).
-24.1† Power of Attorney (reference is made to the signature page to the Registration Statement).
+Exhibit No. Document 1.1(1) Underwriting Agreement.
+3.1 Articles of Amendment and Restatement of AFC Gamma, Inc. (filed as Exhibit 3.2 to the Company' Registration Statement on Form S-11 on March 16, 2021 and incorporated herein by reference) 3.2 Amended and Restated Bylaws of AFC Gamma, Inc. (filed as Exhibit 3.4 to the Company's Registration Statement on Form S-11 on March 16, 2021 and incorporated herein by reference) 4.1 Form of Common Stock Certificate of the Registrant. (filed as Exhibit 4.1 to the Company's Registra Statement on Form S-11 on March 16, 2021 and incorporated herein by reference) 5.1(1) Opinion of Venable LLP 8.1(1) Opinion of O'Melveny & Myers LLP with respect to tax matters.
+10.1 Amended and Restated Management Agreement, January 14, 2021 by and between AFC Gamma Inc. and AFC Management, LLC. (filed as Exhibit 10.1 to the Company's Registration Statement o Form S-11 on March 16, 2021 and incorporated herein by reference) 10.2 Form of Indemnification Agreement between the Registrant and each of its directors and officers. (fi as Exhibit 10.2 to the Company's Registration Statement on Form S-11 on March 16, 2021 and incorporated herein by reference) 10.3 Form of Indemnification Agreement between Registrant and each of the Investment Committee members. (filed as Exhibit 10.3 to the Company's Registration Statement on Form S-11 on March 1 2021 and incorporated herein by reference) 10.4 Form of Registration Rights Agreement, by and among AFC Gamma, Inc. and the holders thereto. (filed as Exhibit 10.4 to the Company's Registration Statement on Form S-11 on March 16, 2021 and incorporated herein by reference) 10.5§ 2020 Stock Incentive Plan (filed as Exhibit 10.5 to the Company's Registration Statement on Form 11 on March 16, 2021 and incorporated herein by reference) 10.6 Secured Revolving Credit Agreement, dated August 18, 2020, by and among AFC Gamma, Inc., as borrower, AFC Finance, LLC, as agent, and AFC Finance, LLC and Jonathan Kalikow, as lenders. (filed as Exhibit 10.6 to the Company's Registration Statement on Form S-11 on March 16, 2021 and incorporated herein by reference) 10.7 Amendment to Revolving Credit Agreement, dated as of May 7, 2021, by and among AFC Gamma, Inc., as borrower, AFC Finance, LLC, as agent, and AFC Finance, LLC, as lenders. (filed as Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q on May 11, 2021 and incorporated herein by reference) 21.1 List of Subsidiaries of the Registrant. (filed as Exhibit 21.1 to the Company's Registration Statement Form S-11 on March 16, 2021 and incorporated herein by reference) 23.1(1) Consent of CohnReznick LLP, independent registered public accounting firm.
+23.2(1) Consent of Venable LLP (included in Exhibit 5.1).
+23.3(1) Consent of O'Melveny & Myers (included in Exhibit 8.1).
+24.1 Power of Attorney (reference is made to the signature page to the Registration Statement).
+101.INS(1) XBRL Instance Document.
+101.SCH(1) XBRL Taxonomy Extension Schema Document.
+101.CAL(1) XBRL Taxonomy Extension Calculation Linkbase Document.
+101.LAB(1) XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE(1) XBRL Taxonomy Extension Presentation Linkbase Document.
+101.DEF (1) XBRL Taxonomy Extension Definition Linkbase Document.